nheron/droolsonboarding/gettingStarted/lesson_3.md

     </kbase>

 ```
+While building the examples, you will see more rules fired than the shown examples.
+As drools is a declarative language, as soon as the constraint are satisfied, the rule can fire.

 ## Some more classes
 To be able to see some more advanced features, we are goig to add 2 new classes in src/main/java droolscours package.